 ADVANCED VIDEO EDITING

-In this two-day graduate-level course you will take your editing and storytelling skills to the next level.
+In this two-day graduate-level certificate course you will take your editing and storytelling skills to the next level.
 Using Adobe professional editing software, Premiere CC 2018, you’ll learn a host of tips of tricks to make your videos stand our from the crowd!
 Plus, you’ll learn advanced storytelling techniques to assure your videos are viewed by your audience.

 In this workshop you will learn: